Parabolic Hecke eigensheaves: The modular spectral cover

 \begin{defi} A parabolic vector bundle $(V,\bF,(0,1/2)) \in X$ is {\em\bfseries very stable} if the only tamely ramified nilpotent Higgs field on $(V,\bF,(0,1/2)) $ is the zero one.
 A parabolic vector bundle $(V,\bF,(0,1/2)) \in X$ is {\em\bfseries wobbly} if it is stable but not very stable.
 We will denote the locus of wobbly bundles by $\bWob \subset X$. \end{defi}

 Thus we expect that the Hecke eigensheaves will have singularities along the wobbly locus $\bWob \subset X$.
 On the other hand, from the point of view of our approach \cite{dp-jdg} through non-abelian Hodge theory, we expect that a Hecke eigensheaf will be singular along the so called {\em\bfseries shaky locus}, i.e. the locus in $X$ over which the map from the Hitchin fiber passing through the point representing the eigenvalue is not proper.
 From \cite{laumon-nilpotent,bnr} we know that the wobbly locus is contained in the shaky locus but apriori the two might be different.
 In fact by definition the shaky locus seems to depend on the eigenvalue while the wobbly locus is fixed and does not depend on a choice of an eigenvalue or a Hitchin fiber.
 In our setting we have already checked that the shaky locus is independent of any choices.
 Indeed, by definition the shaky locus is the image of the exceptional divisors from the modular spectral cover $Y_{\beta}$.
 In the previous two sections we showed that the exceptional divisors $\{E_{I}\}_{I \in \oddL}$ map to the $16$ lines in $X$, i.e. the shaky locus is the normal crossings divisor $\cup_{I \in \oddL} L_{I}$ in $X$.
+(See Lemma \ref{lem:bl.nilp} and Remark \ref{rem:GI} {\bfseries (b)})

 To fix the details of the polar geometry here we will check that this divisor of lines describes the wobbly locus as well:

 \begin{prop} The wobbly locus $\bWob \subset X$ is the normal crossings divisor given by the $16$ lines in $X$, i.e. $\bWob = \cup_{I \in \oddL} L_{I}$. \end{prop} {\bfseries Proof.} \ As we saw in the proof of Proposition~\ref{prop:dP5}, the moduli space $X$ can be identified with the blow-up of a quadric surface: